 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-As of the end of the 2016 construction season, civil works were fully completed, only minor works are remaining.
+As of the end of the 2016 construction season, civil works were fully completed.
 The completed works in 2016 included strengthening culvert pipe outlets (rock-fill blanket and slope protection), full installation of traffic signs and signal bars, and the drainage system for spillage collection at six sections.
 The defect liability period was expired on 16 Oct 2016, and the contractor handed over the site to the MOTR.
-Safety audit achievement will be assessed in 2017.

-EMP monitoring is ongoing.
-The EMR for Jul-Dec 2016 was disclosed.
-The EMP compliance achievement will be assessed fully in June 2017 in the course of the post construction audit.
+EMP monitoring was conducted properly.
+The EMR for January-June 2017 was submitted.
+The IEE/EMP compliance was assessed as satisfactory in June 2017 in the course of the post construction audit and project completion review mission.

-Activities related to the soft component, i.e. improvement of infrastructure management skills are completed or ongoing: (i) the Road Sector Strategy was approved by the government's resolution on 1 July 2016, (ii) capacity strengthening seminars and workshops for EA staff are being conducted and 85% completed by end-March 2017, and (iii) review of current institutional framework and legislation, and proposals on an institutional reform are ongoing with 14 drafts of legal acts developed and five out of them enforced.
-Institutional experts were mobilized on 4 July 2016, and the capacity strengthening consultant is mobilized on 13 September 2016.
+Institutional experts were mobilized on 4 July 2016, and the capacity strengthening consultant was mobilized on 13 September 2016.
+Activities related to the soft component, i.e. improvement of infrastructure management skills wee fully completed: (i) the Road Sector Strategy was approved by the government's resolution on 1 July 2016, (ii) capacity strengthening activities for EA staff were conducted and completed by 15 June 2017, and (iii) review of current institutional framework and legislation, and proposals on an institutional reform were completed on 3 July 2017 with 19 draft legal acts developed and 17 out of them enforced.

 |Involuntary Resettlement||Involuntary resettlement has been downgraded from B to C as the original foreseeable reallocation of trailers on project site is no longer needed.
 A due diligence report was disclosed.|